whc2001/snapclient/README.md

 - [ ] dsp_processor: add equalizer
  * Control interface for equalizer
 - [ ] clean and polish code (remove all unused variables etc.)
+- [ ] Improve Documentation, e.g. Hardware guide (supported codecs)
+- [ ] upgrade to IDF v5
+- [ ] in IDF v5 use native i2s driver, as it supports preloading DMA buffer with valid data now
+- [ ] Throw out ADF copied components from project tree and use CmakeLists.txt to pull in necessary files from ADF

 ## Minor task
   - [ok] soft mute - play sample in buffer with decreasing volume